 - Include: Degree, University, Graduation Year (or "Expected").

-- For recent grads, this can go higher.
+- For recent graduates, this can go higher.
 For experienced candidates, it goes here.

 ATS Resume Format Rules